England's largest not-for-profit provider of housing and care for older people

 A trusted care home provider

-We are also a well established and trusted care home provider with 120 care homes across the country offering older people personally tailored residential and dementia care every day.
+We are also a well established and trusted care home provider with more than 100 care homes across the country offering older people personally tailored residential and dementia care every day.

 Our insight and reputation are built on 50 years' experience, we are committed to providing all of the older people living with us, whatever their needs, with exactly the right level of support to get the best out of life.